-(45) The Men's Referral Service (MRS) is a male Family and Domestic Violence telephone counselling, information and referral service and is the central point of contact for men taking responsibility for their violent behaviour.
+(49) The Men's Referral Service (MRS) is a male Family and Domestic Violence telephone counselling, information and referral service and is the central point of contact for men taking responsibility for their violent or abusive behaviour and don't know how where to go for further assistance.
 MRS also provides support and referrals for male victims of Family and Domestic Violence, women and men seeking information on behalf of their male partners, friends or family members and workers in a range of agencies seeking assistance for their male clients.
 Call 1300 766 491 or visit the No to Violence Men's Referral Service website.